| 0 | 1 Comment

 Don't know what I'm talking about?...

-Say you're holding a pair of claw-type or scissor-type nail trimmers in your hand.
-Then you should notice a little metal spoon-shaped bar that's wider on the farthest outside edge and gets narrower at the base where it attaches to the trimmer itself (via a big bolt or screw).
+If you’re holding a pair of claw-type dog nail clippers in your hand, then you should notice a little metal spoon-shaped bar that’s wider on the farthest outside edge and gets narrower at the base where it attaches to the trimmer itself (via a big bolt or screw).

 Does It Get In Your Way, Too?

-claw-scissor-type-nail-trimmers.jpg If you use this type of nail trimmer, then perhaps you'd agree with me that little bar just gets in the way more than anything else?
-It seems to have a mind of its own, doesn't it?...
-It always seems to rotating from left to right for no reason whenever I'm cutting my dog's nails.
+If you use this type of nail clipper, then perhaps you’d agree with me that little bar just gets in the way more than anything else.
+It seems to have a mind of its own, doesn’t it?… It always seems to be rotating from left to right for no reason whenever I’m trimming my dog’s nails.

 Well, come to find out, I wasn't exactly doing it right.